 Hana wa Saku ka by Hidaka Shoko

-length: 3 volumes (ongoing)
+length: 5 volumes (complete)

 You know, out of all the oyaji BL manga that I read, most don’t seem very romantic or slow to develop that romance.
 Perhaps it’s the writing or story length, but it tends to either fall flat or just not focus on the romantic aspects of a relationship.
 Hana wa Saku ka breaks that pattern.